Anatomiclab/GastroFLOW/README.md

 ### Extract the Cellular Features:

-Open the script editor from QuPath(0.2.0-m8).
+Open the script editor from Software QuPath(0.2.0-m8).

 Load the script for cellular feature extraction located at `QuPath_Script\CellularFeaturesExtractionforWholeSlide.groovy`.